electron/website/docs/latest/tutorial/offscreen-rendering.md

 ## Overview

-Offscreen rendering lets you obtain the content of a `BrowserWindow` in a bitmap, so it can be rendered anywhere, for example, on texture in a 3D scene.
+Offscreen rendering lets you obtain the content of a `BrowserWindow` in a bitmap or a shared GPU texture, so it can be rendered anywhere, for example, on texture in a 3D scene.
 The offscreen rendering in Electron uses a similar approach to that of the [Chromium Embedded Framework](https://bitbucket.org/chromiumembedded/cef) project.